babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 - Model 3 - bayesian model which takes 1 as the prior and historical value for the most recent month as the posterior, and combines the same using recency weighting (Score : 2.37).
 - Model 4 - take the average of the previous month for the corresponding shop and item if present, the average of the item across different shops for the previous month if absent.
-If both of these are unavaible, value is set to 1 (Score : 2.71).
+If both of these are unavailable, value is set to 1 (Score
+            : 2.71).

 Thus, though Model 3 was marginally better than the rest, Model 1 score in terms of simplicity.